JoeSimmonds/MakingSenseOfSoftwareDevelopment/PITCHME.md

 We all have a home, where we feel most comfortable.

+---

+# When stuff is obvious or well understood
-Obvious - Practitioners
+### Practitioners
+ - What type of problem is it
+ - Apply the best practice

+---

+# When things are difficult
-Complex - Experts
+### Experts
+ - Analyze the problem
+ - Implement a solution

+---

+#  When things are poorly understood ?
+### Experimenters
+ - Conduct a test
+ - Check the results
+ - continue or halt

+Note:
-Complicated - Experimenters
+  - Deming Cycle
+  - Rememeber that experiments are guided by expertise and prior knowledge

+--

+# When things are just weird
-Chaotic - Intuition based
+Intuition based

 ---